mglolmos/vagrant-kata-PHP/README.md

 **Vagrant kata PHP**
 ===================
-Virtual machine with vagrant for do kata exercises in PHP.
+Virtual machine with vagrant to do kata coding exercises in PHP.

 ##Steps to Start
 1. Clone repository